Essential oils are highly concentrated extracts that are derived from plants. They’re extracted through either steaming

 Different essential oils can have different effects on the body, some of which can help to treat conditions like constipation.
 They may relax the body, for example, or encourage muscle contractions, making it easier for the digestive system to function properly.

 Essential oils aren’t meant to be consumed, as some may be toxic.
-Before applying to the skin, they should always be diluted in a carrier oil.
+In addition, before applying to the skin, they should always be diluted in a carrier oil.

 To relieve constipation with ginger oil, mix 3 to 5 drops of ginger oil with 1 ounce of carrier oil like coconut oil or grapeseed oil.
 Massage the mixture onto the abdomen.
 Do this two to three times a day as needed.

-Fennel essential oil is most effective as a digestive stimulant when mixed with a small amount of carrier oil and massaged into the abdomen.
+Fennel essential oil is most effective as a digestive stimulant when mixed with a small amount of carrier oil and massaged onto the abdomen.
 Do this two to three times a day as needed.

 Combine 2 drops of peppermint essential oil with 1 teaspoon of warmed carrier oil, like coconut or grapeseed oil.
 Massage it directly onto the abdomen and inhale the aroma.
 The massage will increase movement of the bowel, and the inhalation will help relax those muscles.
 Do this two to three times a day until your constipation is relieved.
 Studies have demonstrated that inhaling oils can be as effective as applying them directly to the skin.

 Inhaling rosemary oil can have all the desired effects that you’d need, though some people also use it as a massage oil for aromatherapy benefits.
 You can mix the oil into a massage lotion, or you can add a few drops to an air diffuser to get the full benefits.